 For further information email Dr Robyn Watson (email@example.com).

-Students in the Faculty of Health Sciences complete a number of work placements as part of their course requirements.
+Health sciences students complete a number of work placements as part of their course requirements.
 This allows them to gain professional skills relevant to their discipline, gain exposure to interprofessional learning, and to develop clinical reasoning and work readiness skills.

 Placements are arranged by negotiation between staff of the respective academic unit acting as Clinical Educator Coordinators and the staff of the individual placement setting.